Mariners drop series to Astros after losing 11-4 Wednesday

 Seattle continued a rough and turbulent couple of days, losing 11-4 Wednesday afternoon to the Houston Astros in the deciding game of the three-game set at T-Mobile Park.

-Anything had seemed possible for the Mariners after opened the homestand by taking three of four games from Oakland, then rallied from seven runs down Monday night to beat the AL West-leading Astros in one of their most dramatic wins in years.
+Anything had seemed possible for the Mariners after they opened the homestand by taking three of four games from Oakland, then rallied from seven runs down Monday night to beat the AL West-leading Astros in one of their most dramatic wins in years.

 They moved nine games over .500 for the first time this season, got within a game of Oakland for the final wild-card spot, and a success-starved fan base had reason to believe.